yt-project/yt/doc/source/developing/developing.rst

 ``-f`` is to force Mecurial to do the push since we are creating a new remote head.

-Note that if you *did* use a bookmark, you don't have to force the push, but you do need to push the bookmark; in otherwords do the following instead of the above:
+Note that if you *did* use a bookmark, you don't have to force the push, but you do need to push the bookmark; in other words do the following instead of the above:

 .. code-block:: bash